Garment Costing and Pricing for Apparel Brands

 The targets are calibrated by the operating costs each channel carries.
 DTC needs higher gross margin because acquisition cost, returns drag, and per-order fulfillment expense compound at the unit level.
 Wholesale carries lower per-unit operating cost (bulk fulfillment, predictable order patterns, retailer is the customer) so lower gross margin still produces healthy operating margin.

-Net margin (after operating costs, marketing, fulfillment, returns, payment processing) for healthy apparel brands $5M to $100M typically runs 5 to 15 percent.
-The gap between gross and net is where operational efficiency conversations live.
+Net margin, after operating costs, marketing, fulfillment, returns, and payment processing, for healthy apparel brands $5M to $100M typically runs 5 to 15 percent.
+The gap between gross and net is where operational efficiency conversations live, and it is the gap that disconnected systems make impossible to manage.
+A brand reporting one blended margin number cannot tell you which channel is funding which loss.

 How does the operating system architecture affect costing accuracy?